Sonny Wade: Professional career

+Montreal Alouettes

+1969

+Expected to be selected in one of the first several rounds of the 1969 NFL draft, Wade's draft position slipped to the tenth round after throwing three interceptions in the North-South game and was selected by the Philadelphia Eagles with the 236th overall pick.
+Wade was also selected by the Montreal Alouettes of the Canadian Football League and in the days prior to TV deals and large salaries offered to players, he was offered the same contract terms for both teams and decided to head to Montreal after extensive changes were made in the Philadelphia front office.

 Wade joined the Montreal Alouettes in 1969 after they had suffered 9 straight losing seasons.
-Coached by former Alouettes great Sam Etcheverry and starting in the 1973 season the famed Marv Levy, Wade became one of the best clutch players in Grey Cup history.
+Coached by former Alouettes great Sam Etcheverry and starting in the 1973 season the famed Marv Levy, Wade became one of the most clutch players in Grey Cup history.

 Wade started his first game in Montreal on the defensive side of the ball.
-He played his first Canadian Football League plays as the "Monster Man" which is the 12th man in Canadian football that is a hybrid between a defensive back and linebacker.
+He played his first Canadian Football League plays as the "monster man", which is the 12th man in Canadian football that is a hybrid between a defensive back and linebacker.
 After diving for an interception and dropping it upon hitting the ground, Wade started the next offensive series as quarterback and it is from that position and as punter where he achieved his lasting fame.